Resume

 • Time management

-Anything related to people skills is worth showcasing on a resume, especially when highly relevant to the role and manifested by tangible results.
+Anything related to people skills is worth adding to your resume, especially when highly relevant to the role and proven by tangible results.
 Otherwise, listing soft skills on your resume might do more harm than good (more on that later).

 1. Communication

-Strong communication skills mean you can interact effectively with colleagues, clients, and management, ensuring information is passed along accurately and efficiently.
-Communication is important for all roles and functions, and absolutely critical for managerial positions.
+Strong communication skills mean you can interact with colleagues, clients, and management, ensuring information is passed along without any misunderstandings.
+Communication is important for all roles and functions, especially managerial positions.

 Other abilities under the communication skills umbrella include: